blbadger/blbadger.github.io/input-generation.md

 ![animal opposites]({{https://blbadger.github.io}}/neural_networks/googlenet_animal_opposites.png)

 The opposites of snakes are curiously usually lizards (including crocodiles) or amphibians (including axolotls) and the opposites of a number of birds are species of fish.
+Opposites to all ImageNet classes may be found by following [this link](https://drive.google.com/drive/folders/1nE9X0PkG51RIL5euIHwOHfuV5OWWQm0i?usp=sharing).

+Particularly for animals but also for other animals, the ability of our model to find a meaningful opposite of some output class suggests that indeed the output is a form of a latent space.
+This observation lets us continue to investigate